e-rk/ipcam/README.md

 Adding a new camera requires manually configuring the RTSP URI and pan, tilt and zoom action requests.

+> [!NOTE]
+> The URI paths will be different for different camera models, but leaving it empty is a good first guess.
+> If empty URI path doesn't work, you will have to do a bit of research of your particular model.
+> Inspecting the Javascript of the web interface with the web browser developer tools can be used for that purpose.

 The software does not support the ONVIF standard at the present time.

 ## Adding a new camera